Jewish Autonomism: Jewish Autonomist ideology

-Ideological differences
+Ideological differences with Zionism

 Whereas Zionism advocates for the establishment of an entirely separate Jewish state, Autonomism advocates for the sovereignty of the Jews without a division from the governing state.
-This allows Jews to simultaneously identify with Jewish nationalism and loyalty to their own state.
-In contrast to many other ideologies, Dubnow believed that as a nation the Jews had transformed for the better.
-To Dubnow, the Jews had transformed from a nation connected by a territory to a nation connected by a spirituality and heritage.
+In fact, Dubnow felt that by his generation, the Jewish nation (unlike other nations) had superseded the use of force, and that if the Jewish nation ever developed into a state that resorted to military might, it would signify a step backwards.